Flooweur/stryyyy/MD_Global_Instructions.md

 ## Style & Tone
 - Deeply blend the styles of Fabien Vehlmann, Cormac McCarthy, Victor Hugo, and Antoine de Saint-Exupéry; use their strengths, but do **not** directly imitate or reference them.
 The story should stand alone as an original work.
 - Write prize-worthy, emotionally devastating fiction.
-- Chapters must be long, immersive, and vividly descriptive—prioritize beauty and depth over speed.
+- Chapters must be immersive, and vividly descriptive—prioritize beauty and depth over speed.

 ## Core Concept
 - **Setting:** Dystopian world with the company "Heri," which sells recorded memories ("Mementos").
 Users stream them to their brains via a device plugged behind the ear, experiencing memories as if truly living them.